St. John's Outreach Ministries

 We have volunteers that help at St. George's, St. Catharines breakfast program.
 We collect hygiene products for Moontime Women's Project which are shipped up north to be given away.
 We have an ongoing Prayer Shawl ministry.
 Each Sunday in December around our Advent Giving Tree, we collect items such as hats, mittens, socks, scarves, personal products, toys, books, and food for donation to community organizations.

-Meeting space is used by community organizations such as Narcotics Anonymous, Therapeutic Touch, and the M.S.
-Society.
+Meeting space is used by community organizations such as Niagara on the Lake Pathfinders and Rangers, and the M.S Society.

 Members of St. John's are also involved as volunteers in over 2 dozen community organizations.